swhobbit/swhobbit/README.md

 On the side, I am the proprietor of Kendra Electronic Wonderworks, a small software house founded in 1989.
 It mostly does OSS.
 After almost 18 years in Massachusetts, we moved to Kenmore, Washington (north of Seattle) in 2007.

-## Where I've been

-I started in operations, but I have been mostly in development since my misspent youth.

-I've spend time:

-- 14 in IBM Mainframe operations & development
-- 8 years in parallel computering for marketing and RBOC scale voice mail
-- 8 years in small business client/server
-- 8 years in SRE/development at an Internet search engine company

 ## Computer Languages

 I've made money in (chronological order, **not** level of expertise!)  using `COBOL`, `PL/I`, `IBM Assembler`, `ROSCOE RPF`, `EXEC2`, `REXX`, `C/C++`, `Java`, `Bourne Shell`, `Python`, `Perl`, `JS`, and `FORTRAN IV`.